grvc-robotics-lab/RealSenseBoxDetection/README.md

 #### vertexOrthoedro

-- **Purpose:** Computes vertices and dimensions of an orthoedron.
+- **Purpose:** Computes vertex and dimensions of an orthoedron.
 - **Parameters:**
   - `box`: Structure containing measured points, rotation matrix, and dimensions.
-- **Description:** Calculates vertices, dimensions, and center of the parcel in 3D space.
+- **Description:** Calculates vertex, dimensions, and center of the parcel in 3D space.

 #### calcBoxOrientation